ShawonAshraf/star-cineplex-scraper/README.md

 ## Dev
-*Make sure to have JDK 11 installed and Firefox gecko driver downloaded on your machine.*
+*Make sure to have JDK 11 and Firefox/Chrome installed on your machine.*
 __Also check if the star cineplex website is up or not.
 That's one horrendous website I must say.__ After these, follow along :

 ### Init Database